 What is the MITRE ATT&CK® Framework?

-Described as a "framework", "frame of reference" or "matrix", MITRE ATTA&CK® is a knowledge base of known attack techniques.
+Described as a "framework", "repository" or "matrix", MITRE ATTA&CK® is a knowledge base of known attack techniques.
 The framework is fed by attacks observed in the real world.

-More than 200 attack techniques are documented and freely accessible on attack.mitre.org.
+More than 200 attack techniques have been documented to date, and are freely accessible at attack.mitre.org.
 This knowledge base is managed by MITRE, a non-profit organization, and enriched by an active community.

 History and development of the MITRE ATT&CK® frame